Language isolate: Oral language isolates

-Reclassification

-Some languages once seen as isolates may be reclassified as small families because their genetic relationship to other languages has been established.
-This happened with Japanese and Ryukyuan languages, Korean and Koreanic languages, Atakapa and Akokisa languages, Tol and Jicaque of El Palmar languages, and the Xincan Guatemala language family in which linguists have grouped the Chiquimulilla, Guazacapán, Jumaytepeque, and Yupiltepeque languages.

-List of language isolates by continent

-Below is a list of known language isolates, arranged by continent, along with notes on possible relations to other languages or language families.
+Below is a list of spoken language isolates, arranged by continent, along with notes on possible relationships to other languages.

 The status column indicates the degree of endangerment of the language, according to the definitions of the UNESCO Atlas of the World's Languages in Danger.
 "Vibrant" languages are those in full use by speakers of every generation, with consistent native acquisition by children.
 "Vulnerable" languages have a similarly wide base of native speakers, but a restricted use and the long-term risk of language shift.
 "Endangered" languages are either acquired irregularly or spoken only by older generations.
 "Moribund" languages have only a few remaining native speakers, with no new acquisition, highly restricted use, and near-universal multilingualism.
 "Extinct" languages have no native speakers, but are sufficiently documented to be classified as isolates.

 Africa

-With few exceptions, all of Africa's languages have been gathered into four major phyla: Afroasiatic, Niger–Congo, Nilo-Saharan and Khoisan.
-However, the genetic unity of some language families, like Nilo-Saharan, is questionable, and so there may be many more language families and isolates than currently accepted.
-Data for several African languages, like Kwisi, are not sufficient for classification.
+All of Africa's languages had once been gathered into four major phyla: Afroasiatic, Niger–Congo, Nilo-Saharan and Khoisan.
+Of these, only Afroasiatic has been established as a valid family, and even there there are doubts that some of the peripheral languages are actually Afroasiatic.
+Khoisan has been completely abandoned, the two major branches of Niger–Congo (as well as several smaller branches) cannot be shown to be related, and there has been persistent doubt about Nilo-Saharan.
+Data for several African languages, especially extinct ones like Kwisi, is not sufficient for classification.
 In addition, Jalaa, Shabo, Laal, Kujargé, and a few other languages within Nilo-Saharan and Afroasiatic-speaking areas may turn out to be isolates upon further investigation.
 Defaka and Ega are highly divergent languages located within Niger–Congo-speaking areas, and may also possibly be language isolates.